 An Overview of the Landlord-Tenant Laws in Colorado

-Regardless of the reason for the lease violation, though, you’ll have a duty to follow the state’s tenant eviction laws.
+Regardless of the reason for the lease violation, though, you’ll have a duty to follow the state’s laws.
 It’d be illegal for you to try to evict your tenant “constructively” by way of:

 - Shutting down their utilities.

-- Locking them out.
+- Locking them out of the premises.

 - Throwing out or confiscating their belongings.

-According to Colorado laws, a tenant eviction process can only start with a legally justifiable reason such as a failure to make a rent payment.
+According to Colorado landlord-tenant laws, a tenant eviction process can only start with a legally justifiable reason such as a failure to make a rent payment.
 Next, you must terminate the lease by serving them an eviction notice.

 If the tenant doesn’t abide by the notice, you can move to court and file a summons and complaint.
 The court will then make the final decision on the case.

-Landlords must also abide by Colorado’s security deposit laws when working with a tenant’s security deposit.
+Colorado landlords must also abide by Colorado’s security deposit laws when working with a tenant’s security deposit.
 Some of the rules are as follows:

-- Landlords have a one-month time-frame to return their tenant’s security deposit after they move out.
+- Landlords have a one-month time frame to return their tenant’s security deposit after they move out.